acerbilab/pybads/docsrc/source/index.rst

 BADS has been intensively tested for fitting a variety of computational models, and is currently being used in many computational labs around the world (see `Google Scholar <https://scholar.google.co.uk/scholar?cites=7209174494000095753&as_sdt=2005&sciodt=0,5&hl=en>`__ for many example applications).
 In our benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art optimizers, such as `fminsearch`, `fmincon`, and `cmaes` as shown in the original paper presented at NeurIPS in 2017 `(Acerbi, 2017) <#references>`_.

-BADS requires no specific tuning and runs off-the-shelf like other built-in MATLAB optimizers such as `fminsearch`.
+BADS requires no specific tuning and runs off-the-shelf similarly to other Python optimizers, such as those in `scipy.optimize.minimize`.

 *Note*: If you are interested in estimating posterior distributions (i.e., uncertainty and error bars) over model parameters, and not just point estimates, you might also want to check out Variational Bayesian Monte Carlo for Python (:labrepos:`PyVBMC <pyvbmc>`), a package for Bayesian posterior and model inference which can be used in synergy with PyBADS.